niccoloanceschi/TobitSUN/ApplicationTutorial.md

 paramsPFM = getParamsPFM(X1,y1,X0,y0,om2p,zT,predictive=TRUE)
 ```

-Conversely, predictive functional of interest can be evaluated by sampling from the resulting approximate posterior, still benefitting from the simplified structure of the latter.
+Conversely, predictive functionals of interest can be evaluated by sampling from the resulting approximate posterior, still benefitting from the simplified structure of the latter.

 ``` r
 # First 2 marginal moments